andonyns/TestContainers-py-demo/README.md

 Demo of a python flask app that has a playwright test.

-Demo of using TestContainers to build the website.

-Demo of using TestContainers with a docker compose file.
+See branch `docker-compose` for a demo of using TestContainers with a simple docker compose file.